jonathanyeong/rails-barebones-api/README.md

 The template includes [Rails devcontainers](https://github.com/rails/devcontainer) so you don't need to have Rails or Ruby installed!

-To use devcontainers inside VSCode, install the [Dev Containers extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers).
+To use DevContainers, install `docker`, `docker-compose` and a docker runtime like [Colima](https://github.com/abiosoft/colima).
+Alternatively, you can install [Docker Desktop](https://www.docker.com/products/docker-desktop/)

+If using VSCode, install the [Dev Containers extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers).
+After installation, open the command palette and type `Dev Containers: Reopen in Container`.
+NOTE: I had to restart VSCode to get it working.

 ## Deploying your application